Filter Options

 + Show more

 If your dream is mountain gorilla trekking, Uganda is the place to go.
-Rwanda is the only other country in which these gentle giants can be encountered on a trek, and Ugandan permits are a fraction of the price charged over the border.
+Rwanda is currently the only other country in which these gentle giants can be encountered on a trek, and Ugandan permits are roughly half the price charged over the border.
 Apart from gorilla trekking, there are lots of other things to do in Uganda.
-The country is home to many primates and Kibale NP offers amazing chimpanzee trekking and habituation experiences.
+The country is home to many primates and Kibale National Park offers amazing chimpanzee trekking and monkey viewing.
 Kidepo Valley, Queen Elizabeth and Murchison Falls National Parks are great for game drives in a savannah environment with plenty of lion, buffalo and elephant, as well as a range of antelope species.
 The country is particularly scenic and has a lot to offer to people with a keen interest in natural history and those who enjoy active holidays.

 Selected filters: